Recipe: Wild Green Beetroot Salad

 Ingredients

-• Green Salad of choice finely chopped
+• Green Salad Finely Chopped

 • 2 medium sized beetroot grated